Darshan-2306/counter/README.md

 # counter
-basic counter with increment , decrement and reset button using react
+basic counter with increment , decrement and reset button using reactjs